FU3X/Tor-Minimal-Messaging-Protocol/README.md

 - https://www.thepythoncode.com/article/make-a-chat-room-application-in-python

 #### Other details
 This project will be rewritten in this repository as it faces completion (rewritten up to a few times to improve preformance).
-Hopefully it will also be rewritten in Rust, and/or an even faster langauge if one comes. if you can take on such task, YOU can be the one to determine that!
+Hopefully it will also be rewritten in Rust, and/or an even faster langauge if one comes.
+If you can take on such task, YOU can be the one to determine that!

 The TOR service and the files to run the hidden service will be packaged with each build of this program.